Tall Ship Sailing in the Hebrides

 The Small Isles

-Consisting of Rum, Canna, Eigg and Muck, the Small Isles offer landscapes from high basalt cliffs and dramatic volcanic landscapes to rocky shorelines and sandy beaches.
+Depending on the wind direction, another choice for island hopping and sailing in the Hebrides is the archipelago of the Small Isles consisting of Rum, Canna, Eigg and Muck.
+The Small Isles offer landscapes from high basalt cliffs and dramatic volcanic landscapes to rocky shorelines and sandy beaches.
 Each islands boasts a different personality and a multitude wildlife spotting opportunities from Golden eagles to red deer and hardy wild ponies on Rum.

 All voyages for Blue Clipper